 - Both types of tankless water heaters will maintain this thermal efficiency rating throughout their 20-year life expectancies, whereas the efficiency of a storage-type unit will drop over its eight- to 10-year lifecycle.

 Tankless water heaters are sized by calculating the required temperature rise at a given flow rate, or GPM, for an application.
 That is, how many degrees the heater must raise the incoming water temperature to deliver the preset temperature at the outlet.
 Most manufacturers offer sizing guides or online software that help determine the unit best suited to a family’s hot-water needs.

 Plumbing system designers and installers consider the following in determining this:

 - The flow rate (GPM) required to meet peak hot water demand in a household.

 - The cold-water input temperature: the temperature of the water entering the tankless unit.

-- The hot-water output temperature: The desired, or preset, temperature of the water exiting the unit.
+- The hot-water output temperature: The desired, or preset, the temperature of the water exiting the unit.

 Two other key benefits of tankless water heating include:

 - Cleaner water: Continuously heating water in a vessel inevitably generates sediment that accumulates at the bottom of the tank, undercutting water heater performance and shortening its life cycle.
-In addition, because of all of that sediment, the hot water coming from such a unit isn’t terribly clean.
-Technology exists to suppress scale buildup in tankless water heater systems, providing cleaner water for showering and laundry.
+Also, because of all of that sediment, the hot water coming from such a unit isn’t clean.
+The technology exists to suppress scale buildup in tankless water heater systems, providing cleaner water for showering and laundry.

-Jason Fleming, a six-year veteran of the tankless water heating business, serves as national sales manager, wholesale for Noritz America, based at the company’s suburban California location.
-He may be reached at: (949) 4689634; e-mail: firstname.lastname@example.org (c) 2011 Cygnus Business Media
+Jason Fleming, a six-year veteran of the tankless water heating business, serves as a national sales manager, wholesale for Noritz America, based at the company’s suburban California location.
+He may be reached at (949) 4689634; e-mail: firstname.lastname@example.org (c) 2011 Cygnus Business Media